Rupa Biswas: Biography

 After recording her vocals, she spent time in the United Kingdom with her brother Chandan, who later paid for all her recordings.
 In 1982, Rupa sold a handful of copies of Disco Jazz and soon faded into anonymity.
 The album disappeared from circulation.

 For a long time Rupa remained away from the public eye until her work was rediscovered by Indian filmmaker Ashim Ahluwalia, who owned a rare vinyl copy and selected the tracks "Aaj Shanibar", "Moja Bhari Moja", and "Ayee Morshume Be-Reham Duniya" for the soundtrack of his film, Miss Lovely, which competed in the Un Certain Regard section at the 2012 Cannes Film Festival.
 It was also released unofficially on a German record label, Ovular.

-In April 2016, Fran Korzatowski, a music fan based in Albany, New York, identified the song, Aaj Shanibar, based on the Miss Lovely end credits and later uploaded it to YouTube.
-A few months later, Dan Snaith discovered Aaj Shanibar on YouTube and immediately selected it for his live DJ sets and radio broadcasts on NTS and Gilles Peterson's Worldwide FM.
-Since then, the album has been re-issued by The Numero Group, a well-established archival record label.

 In 2014, Rupa's son, Debayan Sen, discovered an album inside his house in Kolkata, India.
 The album featured a picture of his mother, leading to the discovery of her buried musical career.
 On Google, Sen discovered that the album Disco Jazz was a rarity, selling at high prices on websites such as Discogs and was already viewed by millions on YouTube.
+Pitchfork compared "Aaj Shanibar" to Balearic beat music, a style of house music, stating it contains "touches of what would now be considered Balearic beat music, with its expansive and hypnotic musical interludes."

+In April 2016, Fran Korzatowski, a music fan based in Albany, New York, identified the song "Aaj Shanibar" based on the Miss Lovely end credits and later uploaded it to YouTube.[1]
+A few months later, Dan Snaith discovered Aaj Shanibar on YouTube and immediately selected it for his live DJ sets and radio broadcasts on NTS and Gilles Peterson's Worldwide FM.[1]
+Since then, the album has been re-issued by The Numero Group, a well-established archival record label.[2]
+The song has been used by Loewe in Paula's Ibiza 2020 advertising campaign and by Netflix in the television series Cowboy Bebop (2021).